MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-deviceinstallation.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to prevent Windows from creating a system restore point during device activity that would normally prompt Windows to create a system restore point.
 Windows normally creates restore points for certain driver activity, such as the installation of an unsigned driver.
 A system restore point enables you to more easily restore your system to its state before the activity.

-- If you enable this policy setting, Windows does not create a system restore point when one would normally be created.
+- If you enable this policy setting, Windows doesn't create a system restore point when one would normally be created.

-- If you disable or do not configure this policy setting, Windows creates a system restore point as it normally would.
+- If you disable or don't configure this policy setting, Windows creates a system restore point as it normally would.
 <!-- DeviceInstall_SystemRestore-Description-End -->

 <!-- DeviceInstall_SystemRestore-Editable-Begin -->